History of KL Rahul in Timeline

 In June 2015, Rahul was named in the squad for the Indian tour of Bangladesh but withdrew due to dengue.

-In July 2016, Rahul was named in the squad for India tour of West Indies.
-During the second test series, Rahul scored 158 runs, his then-highest score in test cricket.
+In July 2016, Rahul was named in the squad for India's tour of West Indies.
+In the second series test, Rahul scored 158 runs.

-September 2016: Injury During Home Series Against New Zealand
+September 2016: Named in Squad Against New Zealand

-In September 2016, Rahul was named in the squad for the home series against New Zealand but was later replaced by Gautam Gambhir due to an injury after the first test.
+In September 2016, Rahul was named in the squad for the home series against New Zealand but was later replaced due to an injury.

-In 2016, KL Rahul returned to RCB and finished the season as the 11th-highest run-scorer and RCB's third-highest, with 397 runs from 14 matches.
+In 2016, KL Rahul returned to RCB and scored 397 runs from 14 matches.
 He was named as wicketkeeper in the ESPNcricinfo and Cricbuzz IPL XI.

-In 2016, Rahul debuted in One-Day International (ODI) against Zimbabwe, scoring his first century and becoming the first Indian to score an ODI century on debut.
-On the same tour, he also made his T20I debut.
+In 2016, Rahul made his One-Day International debut against Zimbabwe, scoring his first century by hitting a six on the last ball to reach 100* (115).
+He became the first Indian cricketer to score an ODI century on his debut.

 2016: Selected for England Test Series